Presented by The Doppler Effect Productions

 - Duration: 60 min. with optional question and answer period

-- Booking Dates: Available on request during the school season
+- Booking Dates: Available on request during the school year

 - Languages: English

-- Recommended maximum number of students per performance: 150
+- Recommended maximum number of students per in person performance: 150

 Alien is the compelling true story of one immigrant’s lifelong search for “home”.